JavierM42/tailwind-mode-aware-colors/README.md

 });
 ```

+Any pair of colors `X-light` and `X-dark` will yield a new color `X` that automatically adapts to the color scheme.

 - Works with both `media` and `class` [dark mode strategies](https://tailwindcss.com/docs/dark-mode#toggling-dark-mode-manually).

-- In the example above, `primary-light` and `primary-dark` will still be registered as colors, so you can use the static shades as well as the new dynamic one.
+- The original colors will still exist, so you can use the static shades as well as the new dynamic one.

-- Works with arbitrarily nested colors.
+- Works with arbitrarily nested structures.
 For example, if you had `primary-surface-variant-light` and `primary-surface-variant-dark`, the plugin would generate `primary-surface-variant`.

 - Of course, you can still use `dark:`, `md:`, `hover:` and any other Tailwind modifiers.